A young Wauchope woman has done something amazing - she has shared the story of her life in a wheelchair with the children she cares for.

 "When I first met Rosie, she wanted to work in a play school with kids so we investigated if that was an option.
 It was, and in the pre-school environment, we saw the educational awareness, and thought this needs to be a story book," said Annette.

 "Rosie is still the same girl she was before the accident.
 It's great for children to see what she can do."

 One of the children asked Rosie about how she got hurt and how she drives.

 "There was an animal in the road and I tried to miss it and I rolled my car.
 My back got hurt and my legs went to sleep.
 I drive my special car with my hands and so I don't need pedals," explained Rosie.

-Anne Stephens from TG's Childcare was delighted to launch the book there and said it was great for children to see someone familiar using a wheelchair and doing what they love as a career.
+Anne Stephens from TG's Childcare was delighted to launch the book there, and said it was great for children to see someone familiar using a wheelchair and doing what she loves as a career.